 - availability of the model to the advertiser.

 If, as mentioned above, the need to generate turnover is what determines your choice, it is worth looking at CPAs.
 But if you don’t have a pressing need for turnover, you can risk working with % rates.
-You’ll get less in the moment, but usually more in the long run.
+You’ll get less at the moment but usually more in the long run.
 If you decide to go down the second route, risks arise.
-In our view, the main risks are changing the rules for a particular country and downgrading the deal.
+The main risks are changing the rules for a particular country and downgrading the deal.

-Country risk.
-By generating traffic predominantly in one country, you run the risk of getting licensed if the country was a grey market and suddenly became a white market.
+By generating traffic predominantly in one country, you risk getting licensed if the country was a grey market and suddenly became a white market.
 The operator may nullify your player base due to the inability to continue working with them.
 If the GEO is operating without a license, there may be complicating regulations for operators.
-There may be problems with processing, bans and the operator may even leave the problematic GEO.
+There may be problems with processing and bans and the operator may even leave the problematic GEO.
 Naturally, your player base may be lost.

 Such cases have already happened more than once.
 Australia, Sweden, Switzerland, Holland, Italy, Spain, and other countries have closed down.
 And some operators have completely stopped working with GEO data and zeroed out the payouts.
 A recent case comes to mind with EMU partners who took and stopped accepting Australian traffic.
 It was stated that the old players would continue to play, but the payouts dropped dramatically.

-Downgrade deal.
 The operator can cut you off the % on the deal if your traffic drops or you don’t meet the conditions.
-Or they can simply cut your payout or big players so that you don’t even notice.
-It’s worth noting that the risk of unscrupulous behavior increases if your traffic suddenly drops.
+Or they can cut your payout or big players so that you don’t even notice.
+It’s worth noting that the risk of evil behaviour increases if your traffic suddenly drops.

 The principle of reducing both risks was formulated a long time ago and not by us: do not put your eggs in one basket.

-The country risk reduces the availability of sources in different GEOs, as well as monitoring news background and rumors to predict the development of the situation.
-The CPA model is a radical solution, but if the risks are obvious, advertisers stop using it.
+The country risk reduces the availability of sources in different GEOs and monitoring news background and rumours to predict the development of the situation.
+The CPA model is a radical solution, but advertisers stop using it if the risks are apparent.

 The risk of deal failure is reduced by diluting the traffic across multiple advertisers.
-It’s very good to split traffic between long-established and well-established advertisers.
-With new and untested ones you have to be extremely careful and dose the amount of traffic according to percentage models.
+It’s perfect to split traffic between long-established and well-established advertisers.
+With new and untested ones, you have to be extremely careful and dose the amount of traffic according to percentage models.
 All terms and conditions of the offer should always be agreed in detail.